 When you bring your fresh vegetables home, you’ll want to avoid cooking them in “non-stick” cookware.
 They are coated with a class of chemicals called PFCs, which are used to repel liquids, stains and have been linked to health and environmental impacts like: cancer, kidney/thyroid/liver disease.

-My favorite safer cookware option is stainless steel which is easy to cook with (cast iron pans are too heavy!) easy to clean and ensure no toxic chemicals end up in your food.
+My favorite safer cookware options are stainless steel and cast iron which is easy to cook with easy to clean and ensure no toxic chemicals end up in your food.
 Ceramic and glass are great options for cooking in the oven.

 Skip the bottled water all together.
 Single use plastic bottles are made from petroleum based plastic and have a high environmental footprint.
 The large refillable jugs of water may seem like a more eco-friendly option, but most are made of the toxic chemical bisphenol A (BPA), which is a known hormone disrupting chemical.
 BPA has shown to leach from plastic and into the water, and low doses of the chemical can have profound lifelong impacts.

 For the cleanest water with the least health or environmental impacts, get a home filtration system which can range anywhere from $40-$400.

 Unexpected contaminants from food processing